NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 For other metrics step 1 and 3 are slightly modified.
 For example, for root mean squared error (RMSE) in step 1 we would calculate squared error while in step 3 we would calculate root of mean of all predictions.

-The code below shows simple implementation of DEE approach based on an example 1d dataset with regression target with heteroscedastic normal noise (i.e. the variation of the noise is not constant, in this case it is dependent on the value of the input feature - see the target generating function in the code).
+The code below shows simple implementation of DLE approach based on an example 1d dataset with regression target with heteroscedastic normal noise (i.e. the variation of the noise is not constant, in this case it is dependent on the value of the input feature - see the target generating function in the code).
 The example here is to show that estimating directionless